 No place in the world is disaster proof.
 Mother Nature unleashes her horrors globally and year round via hurricanes, tornadoes, wild fires, floods, blizzards and more.

-This special Natural Disasters Resource Page is the comprehensive collection of Don't Mess With Taxes blog posts about disasters and the associated tax implications.
+These special Natural Disasters Resource Pages are the comprehensive collection of Don't Mess With Taxes blog posts about disasters and the associated tax implications.

 As long-time blog readers know, I am a weather nut.
 I made that clear early in my blogging career.
 My second ever post back on Nov.
 15, 2005, the one after unleashing introducing Don't Mess With Taxes, was Stormy tax policy about, yes, hurricanes.

 My fascination with weather woes comes naturally.
 The hubby and I, along with close members of my family have been through major hurricanes, tornadoes, earthquakes and floods and way too close to wildfire.